How to track TPA flights as winter weather disrupts holiday travel

 TAMPA, Fla. — Travelers to and from Tampa International Airport should anticipate the possibility of delays and cancellations as many destinations across the United States experience extremely low temperatures, strong winds and snow.

+"We were just watching it kind of minute by minute to see if everything would go through," Young said of his departure schedule.

+TPA is encouraging travelers to take advantage of its Blue Express Curbside lanes for those without a checked bag.
+In addition, arrive two hours before departure and three hours for international flights.

-Freeze watches across the Tampa Bay area have been issued in preparation for the freezing temperatures.
+Freeze warnings across the Tampa Bay area have been issued in preparation for the freezing temperatures.
 The watches will be from 3 a.m. to 10 a.m.
 Saturday.

-A freeze watch has been issued for the following Tampa Bay area counties:
+A freeze warning has been issued for the following Tampa Bay area counties:

 Polk, Hardee, Highlands, coastal Pasco, coastal and inland Hillsborough and inland Manatee counties.
 Sub-freezing temperatures will be as low as 31 degrees.

-A hard freeze watch has been issued in the following Tampa Bay area counties:
+A hard freeze warning has been issued in the following Tampa Bay area counties:

 Coastal and inland Citrus, coastal and inland Hernando, and inland Pasco counties.
 Sub-freezing temperatures as low as 25 degrees will be possible.